dfkaye/wheredoc/README.md

 - *Nov 6: added examples for mocha browser and qunit browser suites.; re-considering Function() support in the evaluate() method due to strict CSP.*
 - *Nov 7: reverted convert() to use JSON.parse() on object/array strings, allowing strict no-eval CSP in QUnit tests; mocha browser tests still requires unsafe-eval due to regenerator-runtime.js dependency. *
 - *Nov 8: point mocha.html to mocha 7.0.1, removes runtime.js dependency and eval/Function() error in strict CSP.*
-- Nov 11: rename draft as where; move old where and mocha to legacy; add mocha example; move live-server-fix to exxamples; version 0.0.4.
+- Nov 11: rename draft as where; move old where and mocha to legacy; add mocha example; move live-server-fix to examples; version 0.0.4; JSDoc added to where.js.

 ## Run tests